-Pakoras are an all-time favorite snack in India- perfect for a rainy day or a cocktail party!
-Pakoras are delicious paired with a cup of hot spicy Indian Chai.
+Pakoras are an all-time favorite snack in India.
+They are perfect for a rainy day, and delicious paired with a cup of hot spicy Indian chai.

-Pakoras are made with different vegetables, which are dipped in a spicy besan (gram flour) batter and deep-fried.
+Pakoras are made with a variety of vegetables dipped in a spicy besan (gram flour) batter and deep-fried.

 This recipe uses potatoes, cauliflower and zucchini.